billminear/billminear/README.md

 ### Welcome!

-I'm Bill Minear - a network engineer, python developer, automation enthusiast, backpacker, etc. etc.
+I'm Bill Minear - a network engineer, python developer, infrastructure & automation enthusiast, backpacker, etc. etc.

 I use this space to track resources I use when teaching and learning.
 Have a look around and enjoy!
 Feel free to reach out to me if you have questions or are interested in something particular!